21prnv/SatyaCheck/README.md

 ## Disclaimer

-This extension will be live in the next 3 days and is currently under review.
+This extension will be live in a few days and as it is currently under review.

 # SatyaCheck